 Coordinates: N 54.11181, W 3.23956

 Situated over an old dry dock and in the shadow of the massive Devonshire Dock Hall indoor shipbuilding facility is Barrow Dock Museum.
 This impressive free museum is a great place to discover the interesting history of the local area, including the meteoric rise of Barrow due to shipbuilding during the 19th century.
 There are various exhibitions, displays and films telling the story and the modern facility makes it an enjoyable experience.
 Outside there is a landscaped waterfront area with picnic tables, play area and walks alongside Walney Channel.
-Open all year, Wednesday to Sunday.
+Open all year, Wednesday to Sunday, daily during summer school holidays.
 There is free car parking, a cafe and toilet facilities for visitors.

 Turn left out of the car park and get in the right lane to continue straight ahead for town centre.
 Soon meet a roundabout and take the third exit to pass retail parks on either side of the road.
 Shortly, take the first exit at the next roundabout to meet yet another roundabout with a statue in the centre.
 The statue is James Ramsden who was instrumental in the development of Barrow and the Furness Railway in the mid-19th century.
 Take the second exit at this roundabout and continue on the wide Abbey Road, passing some grand Victorian properties along its length.
 This road used to be the main route to and from the town before the early 1990’s when the A590 bypass was built.
 Just before the main railway station on the left is a statue of former Liverpool and England footballer Emlyn Hughes who was born locally.
 Once over the railway bridge on the right is Barrow Park which is a very pleasant parkland area.
 Continue beyond the park on Abbey Road for approx 1 mile to take a right turn signposted to Furness Abbey.
 Very shortly take the next left turn which soon brings you to a T junction overlooking the Abbey.
 If you turn left, the Abbey visitor centre and entrance are a short distance on the right.
 Alternatively, turn right at the T junction and a free car park on the right offers some good external views of the Abbey.